Resource Library

 ILA is committed to communicate evidence-based knowledge on lipoedema.
 Here you can find valuable resources for both patients and healthcare professionals to support your knowledge in lipoedema.

-Dispelling 8 Myths in Lipedema
+Dispelling 8 Myths About Lipedema

 Living with lipedema can be confusing, frustrating, and at times overwhelming.
 Too often, women searching for answers are met with misinformation — repeated misconceptions based on outdated science, and contradictory advice, sometimes leading to costly and ineffective treatment.